-- We claim that the formal expressions given on slides 106, 107, 118, etc. can all be expressed as well-formed formulas (wff s) in a predicate calculus. - Below we present an (example annotated) abstract syntax for WWFs. - Since this is standard knowledge we make no further comments at this place, but refer to Sect.
-9.5.5 (pages 178-180) of Vol. 1 of my book on "Software Engineering".
+We claim that the formal expressions of Sect.
+4 on page 23 can all be expressed as well-formed formulas (wffs) in a predicate calculus.
+Below we present an (example annotated) abstract syntax for WWFs.

+Since this is standard knowledge we make no further comments at this place, but refer to Sect.
+9.5.5 (pages 178-180) of .